hiimlex/leux/docs/src/pages/Dropdown/dropdown.md

 </DropdownImportPreview>
 </div>

-- **Dropdown** - the main component.
-- **DropdownProps** - the prop types.

 <br />

 #### Anchor

-The Dropdown component work with the `DropdownItem` component.
-The `DropdownItem` component is used to display a list of items that can be selected.
-The `DropdownItem` component can be used as a child of the `Dropdown` component.

 To show the `Dropdown` component needs an `Anchor` component.
 The `Dropdown` component will be shown when the user clicks on the `Anchor` component that will be wrapped to handle the actions.